-Laikipia is home to about 10% of the total wild dog population, estimated at about 5000.
-Now listed as endangered, the wild dog is susceptible to diseases found in domestic dogs, and has been persecuted by humans for many years.
-Sosian is the lodge to visit for wild dog as they work closely with the Laikipia Predator Project, which monitors and collects data in order to protect wild dog and lions.
+Laikipia is home to about 10% of the total Wild dog (aka Painted wolf) population, estimated at about 5,000.
+Now listed as Endangered, the Wild dog is susceptible to diseases found in domestic dogs, and has been persecuted by humans for many years.
+Sosian is the lodge to visit for Wild dog, as they work closely with the Laikipia Predator Project, which monitors and collects data in order to protect Wild dog and African lion.

 Lewa Wildlife Conservancy

 South of Laikipia, the Lewa Wildlife Conservancy has become a model for wildlife conservation on private land.
 Comprising open savannah, acacia forest, rocky gorges and ravines, mountain forest and swamplands, Lewa is home to an equally rich diversity of wildlife and over 450 bird species.
-It is one of the last remaining habitats of the aquatic sitatunga, home to a fifth of the remaining Grevy’s zebra and increasing numbers of Reticulated giraffe, and White and Black rhino.
+Its resident mammals include the reclusive, aquatic Sitatunga.
+It is also home to a fifth of the remaining Grevy’s zebra popluation and increasing numbers of Reticulated giraffe, as well as the Critically Enangered Black rhinoceros.

-Lewa offers a wealth of activities: game drives, night drives, guided bushwalks, visits to prehistoric sites, camel treks, treasure hunts for children, bush breakfasts and dinners, cultural visits, lion- tracking, helicopter trips and riding, fishing and mountain biking nearby.
+Lewa offers a smorgasbord of activities: game drives, night drives, guided bushwalks, visits to prehistoric sites, treasure hunts for children, bush breakfasts and dinners, cultural visits, Lion tracking, helicopter trips and horse-riding, fishing and mountain biking nearby.